mozilla-services/autopush/docs/http.rst

 Registration
 ~~~~~~~~~~~~

-Request a new UAID registration, Channel ID, and optionally set a bridge
+Request a new UAID registration, Channel ID, and set a bridge
 type and 3rd party bridge instance ID token for this connection.
 (See
 :class:`~autopush.web.registration.NewRegistrationHandler`)

+*NOTE*: This call is designed for devices to register endpoints to be
+used by bridge protocols.
+Please see `Web Push API <https://developer.mozilla.org/en-US/docs/Web/API/Push_API>`_
+for how to use Web Push in your application.

 **Call:**